stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 *Objective*: To identify a set of weights that guarantees that for every input vector, the output vector generated by the network is identical to (or sufficiently close to) the desired output vector.

-Note: The actual or desired output values of the hidden neurons are not explicitly specified by the task.

 *For a fixed and finite training set*:
 The objective function represents the total error between the desired and actual outputs of all the output neurons for all the training patterns.